 , and received the Screen Actors Guild's Life Achievement Award in 2010.
 She contributed to TV Land

 's Network Decay

 , although that's hardly a bad thing.
 In 2012, she began hosting a new prank show on NBC, Betty White's Off Their Rockers

 , featuring old people pranking youngsters.

-She has her own clothing line, and t-shirts with her face on them are, at the moment, huge in Tokyo
+She has her own clothing line, and t-shirts with her face on them are huge in Tokyo

 Tropes associated with Betty White:

 - Adam Westing: On her guest appearance on Ugly Betty

 - Biting-the-Hand Humor: When she hosted on SNL (which, really, is a trademark gag on SNL nowadays), she mentioned that her first TV show was broadcast live, because they didn't know how to record TV yet.
 She's not sure what their excuse at SNL isnote The petition to have her host was on Facebook.
 So of course Betty decided to call Facebook "a huge waste of time."